yaffawijaya/PySpark-Connect-with-MySQL-Database/README.md

 *Note: Be careful with `{mysql_connector_path}` and `{your_files.py}`

 # And you are all set!
 Congratulation!
+### If you feel this repository is helpful, you can give a Star for the credit.
+Thank You!

 ## References:
 - [How to Install Python 3.8 on Ubuntu 22.04 or 20.04](https://www.linuxcapable.com/install-python-3-8-on-ubuntu-linux/)